stgm/scientific-programming-1/10 Numbers/45 Extra/10 Extra.md

 ### Definition of the coprime and predictions from numbers theory

-In the description on the definition of [coprimes](https://en.wikipedia.org/wiki/Coprime_integers) on wikipedia we see there is a way to calculate the chance that *n* random numbers do not share a common divisor.
+In the description on the definition of [coprimes](https://en.wikipedia.org/wiki/Coprime_integers) on Wikipedia we see there is a way to calculate the chance that *n* random numbers do not share a common divisor.

 This chance is: $1/\zeta(n)$$, where $$\zeta(n)$$ is the well-known [Riemann zeta function](https://en.wikipedia.org/wiki/Riemann_zeta_function).

-**Specific case: twoo numbers (n=2)**:
+**Specific case: two numbers (n=2)**:

 The chance that two random numbers do not share a common divisor is:

 $$1/\zeta(2) \approx 0,608$$.

 In this assignment we are going to verify this calculation.
 First we'll find out how to determine whether two numbers share a divisor and by later doing so for large number of random number-pairs we can calculate the chance such numbers will be coprimes.
-With that we can verify wheter the prediction from numbers theory is actually correct.
+With that we can verify whether the prediction from numbers theory is actually correct.

 ### Finding the solution yourself

-Theres different methods to solve this problem.
+There are different methods to solve this problem.
 For now, follow the following procedures and intermediate steps, because those will aid us in verifying how far you got into solving this problem.

 #### step 1: list of prime factors